Haunted (Poe album): In other media

 An early version of the song "Control" was featured in the 1998 PlayStation third-person shooter video game Apocalypse.

 The album's title track was used in the ending credits to the film Book of Shadows: Blair Witch 2 (2000).

 Haunted was also referred to in the 2002 film Panic Room.
-In a conversation between Meg Altman, (played by Kristen Stewart) and a real estate agent, she asks, "Ever read any Poe?", to which the response is, "No, but I loved her last album!".
+In a conversation between Meg Altman, (played by Jodie Foster) and a real estate agent, she asks, "Ever read any Poe?", to which the response is, "No, but I loved her last album!".

 The song "Haunted" was also featured at the end of the second episode of the video game Alan Wake (2010).